richardfcampos/Jetsales-br/README.md

 - Next.js 14 with TypeScript
 - React components with custom hooks
 - Tailwind CSS for styling
+- WhatsApp QR code login system
 - Form validation and error handling
 - Real-time feedback for message sending
+- Automatic redirection based on connection status

+## WhatsApp Authentication

+The application uses a simplified WhatsApp authentication system:

+1. **Login Page**: Users visit `/login` to see a QR code
+2. **QR Code Scanning**: Users scan the QR code with their WhatsApp app
+3. **Automatic Redirect**: Upon successful connection, users are redirected to the message sending page
+4. **Connection Status**: The system displays the connected phone number
+5. **Session Management**: Credentials are stored locally and persist across sessions

+### How to Connect
+1. Open the application at http://localhost:3001
+2. If not connected, you'll be redirected to `/login`
+3. Click "Get QR Code" to generate a fresh QR code
+4. Open WhatsApp on your phone
+5. Go to Settings → Linked Devices
+6. Tap "Link a Device"
+7. Scan the QR code
+8. Wait for connection confirmation
+9. You'll be automatically redirected to the message sending page

 ## Quick Start with Docker